H8X24A1/H8X24A1.github.io/setup/resource-setup/environment-control-resource-setup.md

 ![Registration code shown on your device to the portal](/images/HXA.io_EVC_setup_device_portal.png)

 - [x] 4.
 Paste the device code and wait for the success message.
 - [x] 5.
-The display device will then direct you to the HXA Environmental Control portal.
+The display device will then direct you to the HXA Environment Control portal.

 +++

-+++ 3. Third Step: Setting Up Environmental Control Buttons
++++ 3. Third Step: Setting Up Environment Control Buttons
 - [x] 1.
 In the HXA Portal, navigate to the desired resource and click Edit.
 - [x] 2.
-Scroll down to Environmental Control Buttons and click Add.
+Scroll down to Environment Control Buttons and click Add.
 - [x] 3.
 Complete the following fields:
      -  Name of the button.
      -  Icon representing the device.